matrix-org/dendrite/README.md

 As of October 2020, Dendrite has now entered **beta** which means:
 - Dendrite is ready for early adopters.
-We recommend running in Monolith mode with a Postgres database.
+We recommend running in Monolith mode with a PostgreSQL database.
 - Dendrite has periodic semver releases.
 We intend to release new versions as we land significant features.
 - Dendrite supports database schema upgrades between releases.
 This means you should never lose your messages when upgrading Dendrite.
 - Breaking changes will not occur on minor releases.
 This means you can safely upgrade Dendrite without modifying your database or config file.